Jako/TimerangeTV/core/components/timerangetv/docs/readme.md

 Install via package manager, create a TV and change the input type to 'Time Range (From <> To)'

+## Documentation

+For more information please read the [documentation](https://jako.github.io/TimerangeTV/).

 ## GitHub Repository

 https://github.com/Jako/TimerangeTV